-Circus Freak is a display font inspired by the old American wood type from the late 1800s.
+There's no question about what is the best place to use a display typeface called Circus Freak.
+It's a display font inspired by the old American wood type from the late 1800s.
 The font is chromatic, meaning that you can stack two or more styles from the same family on top of one another in different colors.
 There are four styles that can be layered for a vintage letterpress effect.
 Bonus points for the four high-resolution textures this download includes!

 Hand Stones is a retro font that has a rough style and contains multiple styles.
 Use the sans serif and match it up with the script version for a super cool look.
 This font is also chromatic, so you can layer it any way you want!
 This font supports multiple languages and comes with ligatures that will help you support your design and make it more authentic.

 This wonderful textured typeface is inspired by the early 20th century.
-The package contains stylistic alternates so you can mix and match pairs to fit your design.
-This font is perfect for a vintage-inspired logo looking to stand out from the crowd.
+The package contains stylistic alternates, so you can mix and match pairs to fit your design.
+If you want a vintage-inspired logo, The Brewski is one of the best display fonts to help you stand out from the crowd.

 Ropstone is a display font developed by hand and inspired by classic vintage posters.
 Ropstone is a great package as it includes vintage ornament elements and borders that will help you complete your design.
 The font includes multiple alternates that can help you find the right character to fit your design.